xrdocs/ncs5500/_tutorials/bgp-evpn-irb-configuration.md

 </pre>
 </div>

-As mentioned earlier in this post; for the BVI to come up and serve as the gateway, we will have to configure the host connectivity to the Leaf and also associate the BVI to a Bridge-Domain.

-Configure layer-2 interfaces with dot1q encapsulation for VLAN 20 on Leaf-5.
+Associate the BVI to a Bridge-Domain and add the Host's attachment circuit to the Bridge Domain.
+The BVI will come up once the host connectivity to the Leaf is conifgured.
+For Host's connectivity configure layer-2 interface with dot1q encapsulation for VLAN 20 on Leaf-5.

 <div class="highlighter-rouge">
 <pre class="highlight">